-Kriya in sanskrit means 'completed action'.
+Kriya in Sanskrit means "completed action."
 It is also cleansing technique.
-There are six kriyas which helps to cleanse various internal organs.
+There are six Kriyaswhich helps to cleanse various internal organs.
 Kriyas are Yogic cleansing techniques, which helps in cleansing your internal organs like, eyes, digestive tract, respiratory tract, nasal passage.
-Here in this lesson you will learn Trataka - Jatru Trataka and Jyoti Trataka, Kapalabhati and also Jala neti, which helps to cleanse your eyes, frontal lobe and nasal passage.
+Here in this lesson we will learn Trataka - Jatru Trataka and Jyoti Trataka, Kapalabhati and also Jala neti, which helps to cleanse your eyes, frontal lobe and nasal passage.

 - Trataka is for cleansing the eyes.
 It prevents eye disease both muscular and optical if they are practiced regularly.
-It boosts concentration, memory and promotes strong, healthy eyes. - Kapalabhati is for cleansing frontal lobe. - Jala Neti is the process of cleaning the nasal passage using water.
+Itboosts concentration, memory and promotes strong, healthy eyes. - Kapalabhati is for cleansing frontal lobe - Jala Neti is the process of cleaning the nasal passage using water.

-Trataka is a sanskrit word, which means 'to look' or 'to gaze'.
+Trataka is a Sanskrit word, which means "to look" or "to gaze."
 As such, this meditation technique involves starting at a single point of focus.
 The object of focus may be tip of the thumb (Jatru) or candle flame (Jyotir Trataka).